-We tried Google's veteran job search after their Super Bowl commercial
+We tried Google's veteran job search to see how well it works

 Firing 155mm howitzers at targets spotted with high-tech drones in order to open a corridor for sappers and infantry to break through enemy defenses is great and fun, but it doesn't translate easily into corporate skills.